Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 output of brainstorm: define independent variable as Y_i= i day's close pct_chg > mean + 1 sd

 similar as above, trained models by myself( use ml and dl models) and transfer learning.
 Both are affected by the imbalancing problem, since most Y = 0.
-The  f score is very low
+The model tends to predict Y = 0 for every day and f1 score is very low

 >Reflect
 stock price are affected by many factors.
 If we just use posts and comments to **predict** it, then it is pure data mining and has no economic explanation, which is quite dangerous.